Light bleeding or spotting during your first trimester is common. Here’s what it could mean (and when to seek help).

-During pregnancy, extra blood is flowing to the cervix.
-Intercourse or a Pap test, which cause contact with the cervix, can trigger light bleeding.
+During pregnancy, there’s increased blood flow to your cervix.
+Having sex or getting a Pap smear, which cause contact with the cervix, can trigger light bleeding.
+Other cervical changes that can trigger bleeding include:

-Call 911 or go to an emergency room immediately if you have any of these signs of miscarriage:
+Call 911 or go to the nearest emergency room if you have any of these symptoms:

 - Severe pain or cramps low in the abdomen